swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 These are not sufficient constraints, since they do not mandate that their conformers must be fully inhabited.
 This approach would also require extremely defensive implementations to account for the existence of conformers from outside of the standard library.
 It would be possible to make the additions generic over a new protocol, which would have to be public.
 Two new issues arise from creating a new protocol: backdeployment and the possibility of unsafety due to future defective conformers from outside the standard library.
 A [layout constraint](#constraint) would achieve a similar outcome while being less risky.

+#### Having sets of `load(as:)` functions with and without a `ByteOrder` parameter

+We could have distinct `load(fromByteOffset:as:)` and `load(fromByteOffset:as:_:)` with no defaulted byte order argument.
+This achieves the same shape as the proposed defaulted `ByteOrder` parameter.
+It is possible the generated code might be better in one form than the other, and that will inform the final proposal.

 #### Omitting the `ByteOrder` parameters

 The standard library's `FixedWidthInteger` protocol includes computed properties `var .bigEndian: Self` and `var .littleEndian: Self`.
 These could be used to modify the arguments of `storeBytes()`, or to modify the return values from `load()`.
 Unfortunately these properties are not clear, because they return `Self`.
-This proposal applies the consideration of endianness to the operation it belongs to: serialization.
+This proposal applies the consideration of _ byteOrder: to the operation where it belongs: serialization.

 ## Acknowledgments

-Thanks to Karoy Lorentey and Nate Cook for discussions of this design space.
+Thanks to Karoy Lorentey and Nate Cook for taking the time to discuss this topic.
-Enums to represent the byte order have previously been pitched by Michael Ilseman ([Unicode Processing APIs](https://forums.swift.org/t/69294)) and by (YOCKOW)[https://gist.github.com/YOCKOW] ((ByteOrder type)[https://forums.swift.org/t/74027)]
+Enums to represent the byte order have previously been pitched by Michael Ilseman ([Unicode Processing APIs](https://forums.swift.org/t/69294)) and by (YOCKOW)[https://gist.github.com/YOCKOW] ((ByteOrder type)[https://forums.swift.org/t/74027)].